-All students presenting a Senior Recital (MU 250) as well as Bachelor of Music students presenting a Junior Recital (MU 150) must pass this examination 4-6 weeks prior to the date of the recital.
+All students presenting a Senior Recital (MU 250) must pass this examination 4-6 weeks prior to the date of the recital.
 The student must be able to perform their entire recital program, must have all performers present, and must provide a formal program as described in the Intermediate Level Examination (Level III) above.

 Jazz musicians should plan to complete the Tunes Test the semester before their Level IV and Senior Recital.